 Co-owners, Robin Mathews and Joanna Jensen, created this boutique business plan.
 Both will co-manage Booming Boutique.
 However, daily responsibilities will differ.

 Robin Mathews will manage the day-to-day operations including supervising staff, maintaining inventory and bookkeeping.
 Mathews worked ten years in the retail industry including four years as a manager of an antique furniture shop.
 Mathews earned a BA degree in finance from Britannica College in Tampa, Florida.

 Joanna Jensen will oversee the merchandise buying for the store as well as maintain a keen awareness of trends within the industry.
 She will also work with our public relations firm to ensure superior marketing plans are in place and implemented.
 Jensen worked in the fashion industry in various capacities working with designers, wholesalers and retailers for 20 years.
 She earned a BA in fashion merchandising from Colliers Fashion Institute in Miami, Florida.

 6.3 STAFF MEMBERS

 Booming Boutique will employ a sales staff of 3 part-time employees.
 These positions are yet to be filled.
 However, we feel the labor pool is such that finding qualified employees will not be an issue.
 Our sales associates will be paid an hourly wage, plus commission.
-Bonuses will be provided with each year of service following an annual review to encourage employee retention.
+We will provide bonuses via sales incentives and conduct an annual review to encourage employee retention.